What are some ways to help heal chronic pain?

 • Topical products (applied to the skin) that contain pain relievers or ingredients that create soothing heat or cold.

-• Opioids (narcotics).
-Opioids can be addictive, and you can build up a tolerance to them over time.
-Because of this, healthcare providers usually try other pain treatment options before prescribing opioids.
+• Opioids are addictive, and you can build up a tolerance to them over time.
+Because of this, healthcare providers usually try other pain treatment options before prescribing them.

 • Sedatives to help with anxiety or insomnia.